 Structure of Transeurasian language family revealed by computational linguistic methods

-Researchers applied Bayesian phylolinguistic methods from evolutionary biology to the Transeurasian language family for the first time to address the long-standing debate about its internal structure.
+Researchers applied Bayesian phylolinguistic methods to the Transeurasian language family for the first time to address the long-standing debate about its internal structure.

 A new study by researchers at the Max Planck Institute for the Science of Human History combines classical historical-comparative linguistics and computational Bayesian phylogenetic methods to reveal the internal structure of the Transeurasian language family.
 The study, published in the Journal of Language Evolution, is the first to apply Bayesian methods to this long-debated language family.